 Applying for a visa or permit on your own, with the help of an employer, or even with the help of a professional can be a stressful experience for the best of us.
 Filling out forms, collecting the necessary paperwork, getting signatures is only the start of it all.

 Depending on which visa or permit you’re applying for, you may need to make an appointment at the foreigner’s office (Ausländerbehörde) on your own.
 Start by searching for an appointment online.
-As these appointments in Berlin are very hard to come, we recommend booking as far ahead as possible – quite literally months ahead.
-For example, at time of writing this post in mid-May 2019, the next available appointment was the end of August 2019.
+As these appointments in Berlin are notoriously hard to come by, we recommend booking as far ahead as possible – quite literally months ahead.
+Note that during COVID-19, appointments can only be booked online and response times are painfully slow.
 Locals recommend looking for an available appointment early in the morning when the system is refreshed with the latest cancellations.
-You can also show up to the foreigner’s office without an appointment and get in a queue.
+In normal time, you can also show up to the foreigner’s office without an appointment and get in a queue.
 Some people arrive at 4 am!
 You may queue and still not get an appointment, needing to return the next day.

 The reason for us writing this moving to Berlin guide is because of our friends at ottonova, a private German health insurance company and the very first one that’s completely digital.
 They’re here with us to help take the mystery out of healthcare for newly arrived expats.